foxking0416/Project2-StreamCompaction/README.md

 P.S.
 My program has a weird problem that the GPU scatter result will be wrong when I run my program the first time.
 But when I stop the program and run the second time, it will generate the correct result.
-I have no idea what's wrong with this situation.
+I have no idea where is the problem.